draconis79/travel_blog/README.md

 - Collaborating with Github, working on different branches, and merging.
 - Styling with CSS/Bootstrap is really fun but I ran into alignment and column issues.
+- Finding a travel API we could use.
+Travelocity didn't work out due to a high demand.
+- Populating each new post in the show route into the styled cards.

 <br>